 A classy sounding (and looking) stage piano offering sounds from Korg’s flagship Kronos, with intuitive operation and solid build.
 The GrandStage can cover a wide range of uses including acoustic/electric pianos and synth sounds too.
-It looks great at home as well as on stage.
-The RH-3 weighted action keybed works great for pianos/EPs but not so well for the more synthy-type sounds or clavinet/organ.
+It looks great at home as well as on stage, so is a strong contender if you want a piano that can perform in a variety of situations.
+The RH-3 weighted action keybed works great for pianos/EPs but not so well for the more synthy-type sounds or Clavinet/organ.
 Ultimately, though, the GrandStage is a winner.
 The synth sounds are warm and present; the pianos lush and realistic; the electric pianos authentic and characterful; the FX musical and complementary; and the range of sounds on offer will cover just about everything you could want in a stage piano/synth.
 If you’re after a versatile stage piano, then the Grandstage is a class act!

 Read full review: Korg GrandStage 88